I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

 Many of you may be curious about the Factory Operations Blueprint announced by NVIDIA, commonly known as FOX.
-It's a concept that connects factory sensors, machine signals, video, work procedures, and robots, with a factory manager AI overseeing the entire shop floor.
+It's a concept that connects factory sensors, machine signals, video, work procedures, and robots, with a Factory Manager AI overseeing the entire shop floor.
 It's an exciting read, and with case studies from Foxconn and Pegatron included, I got the impression that a large-scale AI Blueprint for manufacturing has finally arrived.

 https://blogs.nvidia.com/blog/factory-operations-fox-blueprint-ai-brain/